lambda-dom/trisagion/docs/readme.md

     getPosition :: s -> PositionOf s
 ```

 As one can see, the entirety of `HasPosition` is nothing more than a getter for the input stream.
-Even more, every type `s` has such a notion of position by simply returning itself!
+Even more, every type `s` has an `HasPosition` instance by simply returning itself as the current position!

 ```haskell
 instance HasPosition s